 - Provide pathways for collaboration between artists/producers, local government and performing arts centres.

-Contact us for more information on bringing the workshop to your community or download the brochure below.
+Contact us for more information on bringing the workshop to your community.

 “As a newcomer to the theatre world, I found the PowerPAC session stimulating as well as informative.
 It provided me with the tools to explore potential partnerships in my community which would benefit both artists and audiences – not to mention our theatre!” – Manager, Community and Cultural Development